zy2028/sec_rules/README.md

 This repository tracks manual changes on rule texts

-raw/: rules ready to be formatted
+raw/: rules ready to be formatted, for reference only

 formatted/: formatted rules